Intro to Mimikatz

 One of the most interesting tools in a penetration tester’s arsenal is mimikatz.
 Mimikatz is a tool that scrapes the memory of the process responsible for Windows authentication(LSASS) and reveals cleartext passwords and NTLM hashes that an attacker can use to pivot around a network.
 From that point they escalate privilege either by authenticating with the clear text credentials or passing the hash.
 Sounds deadly right?
 Most people have the reaction “Why hasn’t Microsoft come up with a solution to this?”.

 If you Google the phrase “defending against mimikatz” the information you find is a bit lackluster.
-The best article I have found was this one.
+The best article I have found was this one(removed because is now spam).
 It has a lot of good suggestions like using the “Protected Users” group(SID: S-1-5-21-<domain>-525) available in recent versions of Active Directory and also limiting administrator usage, and taking advantage of not storing passwords in memory with a registry setting.
 You can limit the number of services running as system or remove debug privilege to help prevent an attacker from being able to run mimikatz.
 What this and other articles make you believe is that you need to have Windows 8 or 8.1 or 10 rolled out everywhere.
 What about the large number of Windows 7/2008 R2 machines out there?
 Well it turns out you can defend against mimikatz on these versions of Windows, here is how.

 It seems that some have felt this article is claiming that the Protected Users group is the be all and end all for defending against mimikatz.
 While this article does spend a decent amount of time on this feature fleshing out how this feature works and proving that it works on more platforms than Microsoft’s own documentation states, the Protected Users group should not be the only defense against mimikatz.
 Other than scanning for malicious activity and files as well as other more traditional and general security controls, the primary defense against mimikatz is limiting administrative privileges to only those users that need it.